Freddie Jones: Career

 In 1980 he appeared as Sir in Ronald Harwood's play The Dresser, first in Manchester, then transferring to the London stage; he later reprised the role on BBC Radio 4's The Monday Play in 1993.
 Coveney said of Jones in the role: "No subsequent performance in The Dresser – not Albert Finney in the 1983 film, nor Anthony Hopkins on television in 2015, nor Ken Stott in the West End in 2016 – matched the rumbling thunder of Jones".
 Apart from a brief spell in 2001, Jones retired from stage work in the early 1990s.

+Jones had three appearances in Sherlock Holmes adaptations; as Chester Cragwitch in Young Sherlock Holmes (1985), as Inspector Baynes in the "Wisteria Lodge" episode of The Return of Sherlock Holmes (1988), and as a pedlar in "The Last Vampire" episode of The Case-Book of Sherlock Holmes (1993).

 Jones played the character Sandy Thomas in ITV's Emmerdale from 2005 to 2018, when he left the programme.
 He said he had been offered a contract extension but he declined as he felt it was the right time to move on.

 Jones also performed extensively in radio drama, including: